 She thought hard.
 "Yes, that is what would happen.
 The priests would kill you at the temple.
-The others
+The others would believe you possessed."

 You do know a lot about us, he thought-and I know nothing at all about you except the fact of your existence.
 That is going to change.
 Aloud he said, "I cannot return the way I came, but there must be another way..."